Taliban's Mullah Omar died of natural causes in Afghanistan, son says

 "He had not appointed any one as his successor," he said.

-Mansour, a strong tactician backed by some of the most powerful field commanders, enjoys good relations with neighboring Pakistan, which is often accused of backing the insurgency.
+Mansour, a strong tactician backed by some of the most powerful field commanders, enjoys good relations with neighbouring Pakistan, which is often accused of backing the insurgency.

 But Mansour's willingness to join in Pakistan-backed peace talks with the Afghan government this year sparked fears among some commanders, who worry he is too close to Pakistani intelligence officials.